 Dressing up in Saudi Arabia as a woman

-When it comes to clothes that women must wear in Saudi Arabia, lots of people have apprehension that is quickly surprised.
+When it comes to clothes that women must wear in Saudi Arabia, lots of people have an apprehension that is quickly surprised.
 It is true that any local woman that you’ll meet in Saudi Arabia will be wearing the full niqab and that they wouldn’t be caught doing otherwise by their family or friends.
 However, the tourist gets a total pass on this and wearing any kind of specific attire is not a requirement for tourists in Saudi Arabia.
 The rule for tourists basically says that they must refrain from wearing clothes that would be judged distasteful or morally harmful to the locals.
 As such, Saudi Arabia allows tourists more freedom in the choice of what they wear than say, Iran.
 From our experience, as long as women refrain from wearing clothes that show cleavage or short skirts, they will not encounter any trouble.
 A headscarf, contrary to Iran, is not compulsory.
-Female travelers might, however, want to wear a headscarf when visiting mosques which are common courtesy all around the Muslim world.
+Female travellers might, however, want to wear a headscarf when visiting mosques which is a common courtesy all around the Muslim world.
 It is not like Iraq where for example, it is necessary to rent a chador before entering the shrines of Najaf or Karbala.
 In that aspect, you’ll find that there are fewer restraints on female foreign tourists visiting religious sites in Saudi Arabia than in Malaysia.
 There are, however, some mosques, such as the mosques of Mecca and Medina which are off-limit to non-muslims.
-This ban, however, goes uniformly for non-muslim men and women.
+This ban applies uniformly for non-muslim men and women.

 As a rule of thumb, any foreign woman wearing long trousers, long sleeves and showing no cleavage should be welcome in Saudi Arabia.
 At the moment, however, women should refrain from swimming in either one-piece or two-piece swimsuits, with the locals swimming either in their clothes or in a burkini.
-Clothes with what could be judged as provocative messages or representation should also be avoided by men and women alike.
+Clothes displaying what could be judged as provocative messages should also be avoided by men and women alike.
 This doesn’t mean that locals won’t be curious!
 The following clothing, for example, would be totally fine.

 On a side note, you’ll find that local women take very good care of their appearances.
-While the abaya conceals a lot, many women we’ve encountered wear elaborate makeup, have their nail done and carry sophisticated accessories.
+While the abaya conceals a lot, many women we’ve encountered wear elaborate makeup, have their nails done and carry sophisticated accessories.